Shopify/theme-scripts/packages/theme-cart/README.md

 | ------ | ---- | ------- | --- | ----- | ------ |
 | ✓      | ✓    | ✓       | ✕*  | ✓     | ✓      |

 * The script is no longer compatible with IE11 starting v4.0.0.
-The latest version that supports IE11 is v2.0.2.
+The last version that supports IE11 is v2.0.2.

 ## Getting Started